What is PBIS at Lee County High School?

 - Organizes school-wide reward activities

-- Provides classroom support to teachers
+- Provide classroom support to teachers

 - PRIDE is the teaching/learning component of our PBIS program